zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/forecasting-service/forecasting/item_1_forecasting-service-intro.md

 Forecasting is a common data science problem across several industry domains.
 Companies try to forecast future key business metrics such as demand, sales, revenue, inventory etc. that aid in effective planning and goal setting.
 A few forecasting use cases are ATM cash management & credit card offers in finance and banking industry, sales based promotions in retail industry, effective transportation planning & demand forecasting in supply chain and logistic industry.

-OCI forecasting service uses state-of-the-art machine learning & deep learning algorithms to deliver high quality and reliable forecasts with AUTO-ML capability such as automatic data pre-processing , developer-focused AI explainability.
+OCI forecasting service uses state-of-the-art machine learning & deep learning algorithms to deliver high quality and reliable forecasts with AutoML capability such as automatic data pre-processing, developer-focused AI explainability.

 The Forecasting Service at OCI (Oracle Cloud Infrastructure) will create customized Machine Learning models which are trained on the data uploaded by users.
 Users will be able submit historical data as inline data via forecasting end-points and get forecast for the desired horizon.
 In addition to providing forecasts, this service also focuses on explaining predictions from the model by leveraging state-of-the-art model explainability techniques.